MSiam/Few-Shot-Learning/readme.md

 ### MAML

 Another direction in few shot learning that is away from metric based learning methods is meta learning.
-The MAML method [9] creates this model agnostic method, that has a meta objective being optimized over all tasks.
+MAML [9] creates a model agnostic method, that has a meta objective being optimized over all tasks.
 The algorithm from the paper:

 <div><img src="maml.png" width="70%" class="img-responsive" alt=""> </div>

-For each sampled data points D optimize using stochastic gradient descent and update the parameters based on this \theta_i'.
+For each sampled data points D it optimizes using stochastic gradient descent and updates the parameters based on this \theta_i'.
 Then a meta update is computed that sums the gradients over all tasks, note that it is using the updated parameters \theta_i'.
 This is used to make a meta update to the parameters, and ensure that the model converges to a state where it is able to perform well on all tasks.

 ### Activations to Parameters

-This year CVPR'18 had an interesting paper on few shot learning that is showing really good results with a very intuitive idea.
-The method is based on learning a mapping between activations and parameters/weights.
-This mapping can then be used when we have new classes that have few labeled samples to get their corresponding weights from the activations to produce the final classification.
+This year CVPR'18 had an interesting paper on few shot learning, it is showing promising results with a rather intuitive idea.
+The method is based on learning a mapping between activations and parameters/weights from large-scale data.
+This mapping can be used when we have few labeled samples to get the corresponding weights of the classes from their activations.

 <div align="center"><img src="act2params.png" width="100%" class="img-responsive" alt=""> </div>